Access & Ability Services

 Lincoln University is committed to providing equal opportunities to persons with disabilities in accordance with the Rehabilitation Act of 1973.

-Accommodations to students with disabilities are coordinated through the Office of Access & Ability Services (also known as Access & Ability Services).
-Accommodations are determined by documented and expressed need and must adhere to guidelines found in Section 504 of the Americans with Disabilities ACT.
+Adjustments to course requirements appropriate for students with disabilities are coordinated through the Office of Access & Ability Services.
+Academic adjustments are determined by documented and expressed need and must adhere to guidelines found in Section 504 of the Americans with Disabilities ACT.

-Examples of such services may include the following:
+Examples of such services may include, but not limited to, the following:

 Lincoln University provides effective communication by making documents available upon request in Braille, large print, audio recording, and an accessible format.
 Videos and television programs may be provided by captioning.
 Please request auxiliary aides or services in a timely manner to ensure effective communication.
 The University also provides on-campus-housing accommodations for students with disabilities.